Best Sales on Pillows, Duvets, and More Sleep Essentials

 Air Purifiers

 The HoMedics AP-T200 has impressive performance and an attractive design, similar to the AP-C500.
 It performs impressively on both high and low speeds and is easy to use.
 Just expect a fair amount of noise while it’s running.
 The major difference—this model is designed for medium rooms of 150-350 square feet so it’s smaller in size and has a smaller price tag.
-Macy’s no longer lists this as a sale, but these are the only two retailers where this air purifier is available, and it originally sold for $300.
+This is just $10 more than it was for Prime Day.

 Room Fans